 On a rainy Thursday evening, four members of Fandible embarked on an intrepid road trip back to the old stomping grounds of one of our members.
-The Origins Game Fair in Columbus, Ohio is fiveÂ days of board gaming, LARPs, and, of course, tabletop role playing games.
+The Origins Game Fair in Columbus, Ohio is fiveÂ days of board gaming, LARPs, and, of course, tabletop role playing games you can win real money through playing with.
 We were only there for a fraction of the con, but still found time for some memorable experiences.
 The Fandible Crew recounts the highlights below.

 Angela: When the Origins events grid went live, I had one game at the top of my must-play list: Hollow Earth Expedition.
 Long-time listeners may recall Billy and I first discovered the game several years ago at Origins.
 I had a blast playing it then…and pretty much havenâ€™t played since.
 Iâ€™ve been too busy running it!
 I was lucky to fit in two Ubiquity-system games in one day: a Saturday morning session of Hollow Earth Expedition, and a Saturday night session of Quantum Black, an upcoming horror game using the core HEX rules.